-Spirulina is a type of blue-green algae found in lakes and oceans.
-It is rich in vitamins and important nutrients which is why it has become so popular.
-Spirulina is a complete protein which means it contains all 9 essential fatty acids, and few know that spirulina contains as much as 10 times more beta carotene than carrots.
+Spirulina is a blue-green algae that can be found in both lakes and oceans.
+It’s because it’s high in vitamins and other essential nutrients why it’s become so popular.
+Spirulina is a complete protein, meaning it contains all nine essential fatty acids, and few people realize that it contains up to ten times the beta carotene found in carrots.

-Although generally grown in China, Australia, and Hawaii, spirulina is found in different parts of the world.
-In fact, this alga is considered to be one of the world’s oldest food sources.
-The Aztecs consumed it as early as the 16th century, and there are records that say that spirulina has been used as a food product for a thousand years.
+Spirulina is widely grown in China, Australia, and Hawaii, but it can also be found in other regions of the world.
+In fact, this alga is thought to be one of the world’s earliest sources of sustenance.
+It was consumed by the Aztecs as early as the 16th century, and spirulina has been used as a food product for over a thousand years, according to archives.

 In recent years, spirulina has gained great popularity, and if you are wondering why this is so, discover the most important health benefits that this alga offers.